capr/miniterra/README.md

 contains all the necessary functions for that.

-`lx` can also be used to parse and eval embedded Lua expressions that can appear inside your embedded language, if your language supports such a feature.
+`lx` can also be used to parse and eval embedded Lua expressions that can appear inside your embedded language, if it makes sense for your language to support such a feature.
 In addition, you can tell `lx` to create nested lexical scopes and declare symbols within those scopes.
 Embedded Lua expressions will then be able to reference those symbols as well as any locals from the outer Lua scope.
 Miniterra uses this feature of `lx` to implement escapes that can see both Terra vars from the surrounding Terra scope as well as Lua vars from the outer Lua scope.
-You can use this feature in your own embedded language if your language is lexically scoped and you want to implement escaping to Lua in your language with the ability to access symbols from the lexical scope in which you do the escape.
+You can use this feature in your own embedded language if your language is lexically scoped and you want to implement escaping to Lua in it with the ability to access symbols from the lexical scope of the escape.

-`lx` also contains an infix expression parser generator that supports custom operators (binary and prefix unary), precedence levels and left and right associativity for each operator.
+`lx` also contains an infix expression parser generator on which you can specify operators (binary and prefix-unary), precedence levels and associativity.

 # Installing